Bariša Krasić

-Bariša Krasić (born 16 September 1978) is a Bosnian professional basketball coach and former player.
-He currently serves as an assistant coach for Cibona of the ABA League and the Croatian League.
+Bariša Krasić (born 16 September 1978) is a Bosnian professional basketball coach and former player who last served as head coach for Cibona of the ABA League and the Croatian League.

 Krasić started his career playing with HKK Brotnjo Čitluk, the local club of his hometown of Čitluk near Međugorje, Bosnia and Herzegovina.
 He played for the Bosnia and Herzegovina national team.
 He last played for Velika Gorica.